Katalyst99/Algo-in-C/README.md

 ## 3. Minimum Substring:
 * Can be very useful in applications where we need to find a substring that contains a certain set of characters

+## 4. FizzBuzz:
+* A very useful program demonstrating importance of being able to break down problems into smaller, manageable parts.